What is CHIRF ?

 - We have spent money on bringing Mallacoota ‘brand recognition’ in medical circles by attending three conferences.
 Two ACCRM (Australian College of Rural and Remote Medicine) conferences and one RACGP (Royal Australian College of General Practitioners) conference.
 The organisers of those conferences have been incredibly generous and supportive of our cause.
 (Again, please see our ‘Acknowledgements” page.)
 Apparently, we are the first town ever to try to recruit doctors by broadcasting our many positives to the delegates.

 CHIRF’s Doctor Search team (individuals are listed on the acknowledgements page) can also claim success in its quest.
-Mallacoota now has two new doctors, one a registrar who is with us until February 2019 and one an already qualified General Practitioner.
-Money well spent!
+Mallacoota found a Doctor and from time to time we, have a registrar training with us.
+Currently we have one who is with us until February 2022.

 CHIRF expects to be integral to future developments of medical care in Mallacoota.